ibadetazemi/SQL-Project/starting_with_data.md

 with RowNumCTE as(
 SELECT *,
 ROW_NUMBER () over (
-Partition by ParcelID,
+Partition by skuID,
-CustomerAddress,
+VisitorAddress,
 LegalReference
 Order BY
 UniqueID
 ) as row_num
-From Customer..address
+From Visitor..address
 )
 DELETE
 FROM RowNumCTE